Mayor Kevin Johnson, dignitaries cheer as Kings' owner cuts ribbon on new Golden 1 Center

-Two years after groundbreaking, the new downtown arena and entertainment complex at 5th and K streets is nearly ready.
+Two years after groundbreaking, the 700,000-square-foot downtown arena and entertainment complex at 5th and K streets is ready.

 We’ve curated everything you need to know about the Golden 1 Center.
 Scroll down to learn more about transportation, parking, safety, food, technology, design, art, future events and much more.

 This story will be updated through the next few weeks with more details, more links and more videos as The Sacramento Bee covers the opening.

 ▪ For many, the Golden 1 Center open house was almost a spiritual experience – a reflection of the little-town-that-could, and testament to a changing urban landscape.

 ▪ Regional Transit officials estimated their trains carried about 4,000 passengers to the arena for the open house.

 ▪ The city of Sacramento will pay $18.3 million each year to help fund the Kings’ new $557 million downtown arena – a financial burden that won’t expire until 2050.
 While the city has valued its arena subsidy at $255 million, its total principal and interest payments will total nearly $626 million by the time the bonds is are finally paid off.